xeneta/my-prices-task/README.md

 * Use dates in YYYY-MM-DD format for the API.
 There is no need for more complicated date processing.

+# Extra details

+* It usually takes 2 - 6 hours to complete this task for a developer with 2+ years of experience in building APIs with Python and SQL.

+* Our key evaluation criteria:
+    - Ease of setup and testing
+    - Code clarity and simplicity
+    - Comments where appropriate
+    - Code organisation
+    - Tests

 * You are encouraged to modify or extend the database schema if you think a different model fits the task better.

-* If you have any questions, please don't hesitate to contact us at tech-recruitment@xeneta.com
+* If you have any questions, please don't hesitate to contact us

 * Please let us know how much time you spent on the task, and of any difficulties that you ran into.